 The major focus of Miller’s book is the relationship between Achilles and Patroclus.
 Through Patroculs’s unwavering attention and the close romantic relationship he shares with Achilles, we see Achilles grow and change from an impressive, kind child to the greatest of the Greek warriors—a legend.
 But at the same time he also appears as a proud and broken man.
 So, The Song of Achilles doesn’t merely retail the Iliad.
 However, it’s really about the blossoming love bond between Achilles and Patroculs that goes deeper and deeper as they grow into adulthood.
 The Trojan war and ”the wrath of Achilles” Homer sang for in his Iliad have become the background material in Miller’s book, surrounding the friendship and romance of Achilles and Patroculs.

 Compared to any translation of Homer, Miller’s prose is more poetic and evocative.
 It also possesses an enchanting quality.
-The feelings of the characters are so well-conveyed and the plot truly captures the everlasting brilliance of the horror and tragedy.
+The author has so well-conveyed the feelings of the characters and the plot truly captures the everlasting brilliance of the horror and tragedy.
 The flow of the story is quite gentle, even during the war at Troy.
 Miller’s poetic and compelling style makes the story seem very interesting.

 The plot of The Song of Achilles revolves around the great Trojan war and the moments before and after where Patroclus meets and falls in love with Achilles and later awaits him.
 However, even though we know Patroclus must die before Achilles, still the death scenes of the lovers strike hard and make us cry.
 However, the comfort that love provides amidst blood and death is deeply profound.